Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ## Use get_variable to create/obtain model parameters object

 We can use `oneflow.get_variable` to create or obtain an object and this object can be used to interact with information in global job functions.
-When we call the interface of `OneFlow.CheckPoint`, this object will also be stored automatically or recovered from storage devices.
+When we call the interfaces of `OneFlow.CheckPoint`, this object will also be stored automatically or recovered from storage devices.

 Because of this feature, the object created by `get_variable` is used to store model parameters.
 In fact, there are many high level interface in OneFlow (like `oneflow.layers.conv2d`) use `get_variable` internally to create model parameters internally.